sahelikundu22/Auralix.ai_H4B4.0/README.md

 **Where Meetings Turn into Momentum**

-AI-powered meeting automation that captures, transcribes, and transforms discussions into actionable tasks across Notion, Slack, and GitHub.
+Auralix.ai is an AI-powered async agent that captures meetings, transcribes them in real-time, summarizes team discussions, and auto-syncs tasks to Notion, Slack, and GitHub.
+It also pulls team activity from GitHub and Notion, summarizes each member’s progress using Gemini, and sends clean Slack updates, automates everything — giving async visibility without the overhead of manual standups.

 ---